What is the purpose of Lakes of Fire’s art grant program?

 Does our art have to be interactive / participatory?

 One of the 10 Principles is that everyone should participate.
 In keeping with this ethos, participatory art is encouraged and interactivity is a judging category.
+Please see the Art Grant policies page for further details on what types of projects or items will be considered and approved.

 Will you be placing my art at Lakes of Fire?